Our team includes researchers from several land grant universities, in collaboration with USDA-ARS and leading companies

 Gainesville FL 32611-0670

-Paul focuses on growing substrate, water, and fertilizer issues for the commercial greenhouse industry.
-He also works on cost accounting and computer decision-support tools that package research for growers.
+My research focuses on growing substrate, water, and fertilizer issues for the commercial greenhouse industry.
+We also work on cost accounting and computer decision-support tools that package research for growers.

 Michigan State University